DaveCThompson/HUE9000/docs/CSS_MODULE_REFERENCE.md

 ### `_mobile.css`
 Contains responsive overrides for mobile devices.
 *   **Core Responsibilities:**
-    *   Adjusts the main content area to a single-column grid layout for portrait orientation on smaller screens.
+    *   Uses a CSS Grid (`grid-template-areas`) to completely re-order the main content panels into a single-column layout for portrait orientation.
-    *   Hides certain desktop-only panels.
+    *   Hides desktop-only UI elements (like the left-panel compact view) and restyles others (like the info panel) to be full-screen overlays.
     *   **All pixel values in this file have been converted to `rem`** to support responsive scaling.

 ## 2-components/ (Individual Component Styles)